git-hub-1219/Delta-Demo/README.md

 # Delta-Demo
-This is Demo for Git  &amp; Git-hub
+This is Demo for Git  &amp; Git-hub class.